 Refetch Remote Schema

-To do this, navigate to the GraphQL Remote Source you want to refresh, click on the context menu, then click on Refetch Remote Schema
+To do this, navigate to the GraphQL Remote Source you want to refresh, click on the context menu, then click on Refetch Remote Schema.

 This sends the new introspection query through the API, and once it goes through successfully, you can use the new fields.

-section of your Remote Source configuration screen.
+If there is an error happening on refetching, please check the Query section of your Remote Source configuration screen.
 Make sure that your remote fields are not using a type that's been updated or removed, and that the return type is not using it either.

 If you work with Remote Sources and you query a lot of entries at the same time, make sure to use sensible pagination limits within Hygraph, so requests to a third-party API are not rate limited or blocked.